-Transport is one of the main sources of carbon emissions generated within the District with road transport accounting for approximately 35% of the total.
-As well as being a source of greenhouse gas emissions, road transport is also the main source of air pollution in St Albans District.
+Transport is one of the main sources of carbon emissions generated within the District with road transport accounting for approximately 35%.
+As well as being a source of greenhouse gas emissions, road transport is also the main source of air pollution in the St Albans District.
+50% of all journeys taken in the county are less than two miles and many more could be undertaken by sustainable modes.